 Administrative leave or duty stationed at home pending an investigation: The agency will make every effort to notify the employee in writing of the initial reason for the action within seven (7) calendar days of the effective date of the action.
 The appointing authority or designee will make every effort to conduct the initial interview with the employee within thirty (30) calendar days of notification of the action.

 The agency shall make every effort to complete the investigation within one-hundred twenty (120) calendar days.
-A complainant may request and shall be granted status updates every thirty (30) calendar days when an investigation process exceeds one-hundred twenty (120) calendar days.
+A complainant and respondent may request and shall be granted status updates every thirty (30) calendar days when an investigation process exceeds one-hundred twenty (120) calendar days.
 The agency shall document circumstances when timelines are extended.

 Investigations conducted on behalf of the agency by DAS CHRO, DOJ, a partner agency, or a contracted Special Assistant Attorney General (SAAG), shall be completed in a timely manner.
 Every effort shall be made to complete the investigation within six (6) months.
 The investigator shall document circumstances when investigations are not completed within six (6) months.